Samir221/pdf_chatgenie/README.md

 # PDF ChatGenie🧞‍♂️

 PDF ChatGenie is a dynamic application designed to streamline and enhance the interaction with PDF documents.
-Leveraging modern cloud technologies, this application is hosted on Azure, making it scalable and easily accessible from anywhere.
+By leveraging OpenAI's powerful LLM technology and modern cloud technologies, this application is hosted on Azure, ensuring it is scalable and accessible from anywhere.

 ## Description

 PDF ChatGenie provides a user-friendly interface, enabling users to seamlessly interact with PDF files.
+Built upon OpenAI's LLM technology, it offers advanced and intuitive interactions with PDF content.
 With a focus on ease-of-use, this application is designed with both technical and non-technical users in mind.

 ## Features

 - **Cloud-hosted**: Deployed on Azure Container Instance for reliable access.
 - **Integrated with Azure Container Registry**: Streamlines the deployment process and ensures version control.
-- **Dynamic Interaction**: Offers users an interactive experience with PDFs.
+- **Dynamic Interaction**: Uses OpenAI's LLM technology to offer users an enhanced interactive experience with PDFs.

 ## Technical Specifications